 Atami Onsen 熱海温泉

-Shogun Tokugawa Ieyasu loved this hot spring resort's waters so much he brought them home
+Shogun Tokugawa Ieyasu loved this hot spring resort's waters so much he took them back to Edo Castle

-The bubbling waters of Atami have been luring bathers as far back as the Nara period (710-94).
+The waters of Atami have been luring bathers as far back as the Nara period (710–94).
 Shogun Tokugawa Ieyasu (1543-1616) was so enamored of their healing properties that he tried to re-create the onsen back in Edo (now Tokyo).
 The various onsen in Atami—there's not just one—have also drawn many of the rich and famous of the modern era.
-Izusan Onsen, one of Japan's most ancient, was discovered 13 centuries ago.

 - Trying both open air and indoor baths